 Valentine’s Day cards

 Cards are the most classic and traditional way of expressing love on Valentine’s day.
 It is a practice that dates back to the 1500s when Margery Brews had composed a letter to John Paston.
-Although a letter, it can be considered as a card since cards hold messages of affection for the recipient, as do letters.
+However, a letter can be considered as a card since cards hold messages of affection for the recipient, as do letters.

 You might like St. Valentine’s Day jokes.